-Project for week 4 of Algorithmic Composition. by Nicolás Escarpentier, Camilla Padgitt-Coles, and Katya Rozanova,
+Project created in ITP’s course Algorithmic Composition. by Nicolás Escarpentier, Camilla Padgitt-Coles, and Katya Rozanova,

 Today our group met up to work on sonifying data using Csound.
 At first we were planning to build on the work we did on Sunday, where we created a Markov chain to algorithmically randomize the "voice" or lead flute sound from a MIDI file of "Norwegian Wood" over the guitar track using extracted MIDI notes and instruments created in Csound.